GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

     Due to a wide range of variability in implementation quality, Gluu (the organization) only provides support for the following SAML, OpenID Connect, and OAuth client software projects.

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
-Two design patterns have emerged for securing server-side web applications:
+Two design patterns have emerged for integrating server-side web applications with an IDP like Gluu:

 1. Web server filters and reverse proxies;
 1. Leveraging OAuth 2.0 directly in your application.